Taiyabakhan/ATM-machine/README.md

 -> The project generates an automated teller machine (ATM) that stores the user's bank account details, account number, and password.\
 -> The project allows users to provide their credentials, check their balance, and withdraw money.
 # Screenshots
-   Screenshots of the output above.
+   Screenshots of the output attached.